paulgolter/blender-pipeline-integration/README.md

 - **invoke**:
-The invoke function is used to initialize the operator from the context at the moment the operator is called.
+The invoke function is used to initialize the Operator from the context at the moment the Operator is called.
 If an Operator is called from the UI the invoke function is being executed by default.
 It is usually used to initialize certain values of the Operator.
 So make sure if you reimplement invoke to also call execute at the end.
 The invoke function also has access to the [Event](https://docs.blender.org/api/current/bpy.types.Event.html) object, which contains further information how the Operator was called (mouse position, etc).

 #### **Built in Operator Properties:**